 The owner (Pete) wrote to say that this is "a 2,000 sq foot record and cd shop with over 20,000 LPs upstairs with all music styles covered, including 2,000 Japanese pressing LPs for audiophiles."

-A touchstone for musicians and scenesters looking to upgrade their collection with new, used and rare discs.
+Since 1987, a touchstone for musicians and scenesters looking to upgrade their collection with new, used and rare discs.

 5018, Sherbrooke W

 Alternative, classical and jazz specialist, has some hidden treasures.